nagaraj-real/localaipilot-api/README.md

 > [!TIP]
 > LLM API service can be started in isolation as well.
 > This configuration can be useful if Ollama is running on host.
+Check [Standalone Configuration](#standalone-mode)

 ```sh
 docker compose -f docker-compose-cpu|gpu.yml up llmapi